Pvt. Jesse Willard Durham

 Jesse was inducted into the U.S. Army on March 18, 1941, in Houston, Texas, and sent to Fort Knox, Kentucky, for basic training.
 What training he received is not known.
 After completing his basic training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.

 The 753rd had been sent to Camp Polk, Louisiana, in the late summer of 1941.
 Maneuvers were taking place at the fort, but the battalion did not take part in them.
-After the maneuvers, the 192nd Tank Battalion was held at Camp Polk.
-None of its members had any idea why they were being kept at the base.
+After the maneuvers, the 192nd Tank Battalion was sent to Camp Polk, but none of its members had any idea why they were being kept at the base.
 It was on the side of a hill that they learned they were being sent overseas as part of Operation PLUM.
 Within in hours, many of the men had figured out that they PLUM stood for Philippines, Luzon, Manila.
 Those men 29 years old or older were given the opportunity to resign from federal service.
 Replacements for the men came from the 753rd Tank Battalion.
-Jesse was one of the men who volunteered to replace a National Guardsman.
+Jesse was one of the men who volunteered, or had his name drawn, to replace a National Guardsman.
 The 192nd also received the battalion's tanks and half-tracks.

 The tanks were ordered to the perimeter of the Clark Airfield to guard against Japanese paratroopers on December 1st.
 St all times two members of each tank crew had to remain with their tank.
 That morning of December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor.
 When they looked up that morning, the sky was filled with American planes.
 At noon, the planes landed, parked in a straight line outside the mess hall, and their pilots went to lunch.